Ashton Cigars by Experience Level: First Smoke to Full Flavor

 Checklist for Cabinet Selection:

-- Nutty, creamy complexity
+- Nutty, creamy flavors with subtle spice

-- Excellent daily smoke
+- Excellent choice for a daily premium smoke

 Ashton Heritage Puro Sol – Balanced With Character